Franisz/zUtilities/README.md

 - Reminds the player to save the game by displaying an icon with a timer after playing without saving the game for too long.

   - By default, it reminds the player after 5 minutes since the last save game.
-It can be changed in `gothic.ini` with `SaveReminder` option.
-  - It can be turned off by setting `SaveReminder` to `-1`
+Timer can be changed in `gothic.ini` with `SaveReminder` option.
+Feature can be turned off completely by setting `SaveReminder` to `-1`.

 - Allows killing meatbugs by stepping on them.